-Her most recent book is Sex, Love and Your Personality: The Nine Faces of Intimacy by Mona Coates, Ph.D. and Judith Searle (Therapy Options Press, 2011).
-Her other books include The Literary Enneagram: Characters from the Inside Out (Metamorphous Press, 2001); Getting the Part: Thirty-three Professional Casting Directors Tell You How to Get Work in Theater, Films, Commercials, and TV (currently available in a revised expanded edition); Lovelife, a novel published by NAL Books; and In the Teeth of Time: Poems 1971-2004 (Conflu:x Press, 2005).
+Her most recent book is a novel, Wives, Lovers (Ignudo Press, 2019), which is also available as an audio book from Audible Books.
+Her other books include Sex, Love and Your Personality: The Nine Faces of Intimacy by Mona Coates, Ph.D. and Judith Searle (Therapy Options Press, 2011), which is also available as an audio book from Audible Books.
+Additional books include The Literary Enneagram: Characters from the Inside Out (Metamorphous Press, 2001); Getting the Part: Thirty-three Professional Casting Directors Tell You How to Get Work in Theater, Films, Commercials, and TV (currently available in a revised expanded edition); Lovelife, a novel published by NAL Books; and In the Teeth of Time: Poems 1971-2004 (Conflu:x Press, 2005).
 Her articles on theater and the entertainment industry have appeared in The New York Times, Cosmopolitan, and The Drama Review.
 Her television writing includes scripts for "General Hospital" and "Reading Newspapers," a 30-program series she created for public television.
 She has conducted writing workshops at UCLA, the University of California Irvine and New School University in New York City.

 A graduate of Wellesley College, she holds a Master of Education degree from Harvard University.